 This post is part of the Science Tuesday feature series on the USDA blog.
 Check back each week as we showcase stories and news from USDA’s rich science and research portfolio.

 This post is part of the Science Tuesday feature series on the USDA blog.
-Check back each week as we showcase stories and news from USDA’s rich science and research profile.
+Check back each week as we showcase stories and news from the USDA’s rich science and research portfolio.

 All month long, USDA will highlight how employees and agencies in many different disciplines and agencies all work together with the common goal of Building a Healthier Next Generation.
 So this seems like the right time to take a quick look back at some of the ways the four agencies that make up USDA’s Office of Research, Education and Economics are helping improve mealtime for your family.

 Yogurt has been in the news a lot lately, and many of you reach for it as a healthy snack.
 But what if we could make something that is already a smart choice even better?
 If you are a regular reader of our Science Tuesday blog, you already know that the USDA’s Agricultural Research Service (ARS) scientists have found a way to make a healthy snack even better for you by adding fiber.
 They’ve added very small amounts (about a quarter-teaspoon’s worth) of a fiber-rich component of oats called beta-glucan to 8-ounce servings of low-fat yogurt without noticeably affecting key characteristics such as the yogurt’s thick, creamy texture that many of us love.
 Read more »